rajanssi/minipl-interpreter/documentation/accounting.md

 28.5 - Worked more on parsing - 2h

 29.5 - Worked on parsing and started work on semantic analysis - 1h

+30.5 - Worked on symbol table - 2h